-The pioneering chapter by Dyson and Moore (1983), underscoring the division between the north-west and south-east poles which structure Indian cultural space, sets the states in the north against those in the south on several points: linguistic situation (Indo-European as opposed to Dravidian languages), historical influence (Muslim invasion in the north, Christianization in the south), agricultural tradition (cultivation of dry cereals in the north as opposed to rice-growing in the south), kinship system (exogamous in the north, endogamous in the south), etc. This analysis brings up 'female autonomy' as the key concept of these differences, and consequently the unequal influence of patriarchy in India.
-The interregional differences in fertility are thus interpreted as consequences of different social systems, the foundations of which rest upon specific cultural traditions.
+The pioneering article by Dyson and Moore (1983), underscoring the division between the north-west and south-east poles which structure Indian cultural space, sets the states in the North against those in the South on several points: linguistic situation (Indo-European as opposed to Dravidian languages), historical influence (Muslim invasion in the North, Christianization in the South) agricultural tradition (cultivation of dry cereals in the North as opposed to rice growing in the South), kinship system (exogamous in the North, endogamous in the South), etc. This analysis brings up "female autonomy" as the key concept of these differences, and consequently the unequal influence of patriarchy in India.
+The inter-regional differences in fertility are thus interpreted as consequences of different social systems, the foundations of which rest upon specific cultural traditions.

-The (emphazis) on social structures accounts for interregional differences, but responds less well to the question of social change, affecting both traditional structures and the reproductive behaviours linked to them.
-This is become institutional evolution is not necessarily linear in India, proceeding in the sole direction of western-type 'modernization'.
+The emphasis on social structures accounts for inter-regional differences, but responds less well to the question of social change, affecting both traditional structures and the reproductive behaviours linked to them.
+For, institutional evolution is not necessarily linear in India, proceeding in the sole direction of western-type "modernization".
+The growth of female discrimination or the fall in rates of female participation among educated women are examples of changes which sometimes do not follow the expected path and could, in theory, increase rather than lower the number of children.